One Kilogram of Motivation, Please!

 Have you ever seen a small kid who finally understands, and suddenly, while in discussion with you, has a stroke of “clarity”?
 This kid jumps as an arrow to do that thing even if half an hour ago was confused about what needs to be done next (and often unaware he or she jumped too easily to a conclusion).

-The following self-check might be of help you understand if your lack of motivation is in fact a lack of clarity.
+The following self-check might help you understand if your lack of motivation is a lack of clarity.

 … what would I do?
 Do I have a clear picture of what I want to obtain?